It's Good You're Bored at the Symphony, Actually

 But in the concert hall, by mutual agreement, we go analog for an hour or two.

 In the back of a quiet theatre in a sweaty Roman summer, listening to Samuel Barber’s Adagio for Strings, I finally cried over the terminal illness of a parent.
-Sitting at attention through the first four movements of the Resurrection symphony with my music on my lap, I finally accepted leaving one vision of my musical career behind and embraced a different and much, much happier one.
+Sitting at attention through the first four movements of the Resurrection symphony with my music on my lap, I finally accepted leaving one vision of my musical career behind and embraced a different, happier one.
 In a hundred others, more quotidian griefs and anxieties chattered loudly in the first 10 minutes of boredom before settling into something calmer, more regulated, more present for the remaining hour - a calm that remains long after I exit the hall or opera house or cathedral.

 Friends have given me a dozen versions of the same story from their seats.